WHAT IS THE SUMMER SCHOOL ABOUT?

 - cultural activities.

-The 2019 edition of the Summer School focuses on “Negotiating and Sharing Power(s): Autonomy, Recognition and Cooperation” and examines the challenge of diversity governance by combining theoretical expertise and relevant case studies from Europe, Canada, Asia, South America and Overseas France.
+The 2020 edition of Eurac Research’s Summer School on Human Rights, Minorities and Diversity Governance focuses on “Religious and Linguistic Diversity” and examines the challenge of diversity governance by combining theoretical expertise and relevant case studies from Europe Asia and Americas.